LilloByte/eusipco_2026_audio/README.md

-# Generative Augmentation and Acoustic Modeling for Dysarthric Speech Intelligibility Assessment (Audio Samples).
+# Unveiling Acoustic Biomarkers for Dysarthria: A Framework using Generative Augmentation and Self-Supervised Representations (Audio Samples).